Bounding the diameter and eigenvalues of amply regular graphs via Lin-Lu-Yau curvature: Abstract

 \section{Abstract}

 An amply regular graph is a regular graph such that any two adjacent vertices have $\alpha$ common neighbors and any two vertices with distance $2$ have $\beta$ common neighbors.
-We prove a sharp lower bound estimate for the Lin-Lu-Yau curvature of any amply regular graph with girth $3$ and $\beta>\alpha$.
+We prove a sharp lower bound estimate for the Lin--Lu--Yau curvature of any amply regular graph with girth $3$ and $\beta>\alpha$.
 The proof involves new ideas relating discrete Ricci curvature with local matching properties: This includes a novel construction of a regular bipartite graph from the local structure and related distance estimates.
-As a consequence, we obtain sharp diameter and eigenvalue bounds for amply regular graphs with corresponding parameter restrictions.
+As a consequence, we obtain sharp diameter and eigenvalue bounds for amply regular graphs.